Can I Hire Someone to Drive My Car for Me? Yes — Here's How Driveaway Works

 ★★★★★

 I relocated from Portland to Charlotte for work and needed my car there before I arrived.
-Car Driveaway handled everything — I dropped the car off on a Monday and it was in my new apartment's parking lot by Thursday.
+I dropped the car off on a Monday and it was in my new apartment's parking lot by Thursday.
 The GPS tracking was great, and the driver was professional and communicative.
-Highly recommend for anyone doing a cross-country move.

 Used Car Driveaway to move my Accord from Boston to Denver during a job change.
 The car arrived in good shape and on schedule.
-Only reason for four stars instead of five is that I wished the quote process had been a bit faster — but once things were booked, everything went smoothly.
+I wished the quote process had been a bit faster — but once booked, everything went smoothly.
 I'd use them again.

 Luxury and Specialty Vehicle Reviews